AVEVA/CONNECT-data-services-developer-docs/content/communities/community-remove-your-tenant.md

 # Remove your own tenant from a community

 Use this procedure to remove your own tenant from a community.
-After removing your tenant, you can be re-invited to the community, but all data that was previously shared with your tenant must be shared again.
+After removing your tenant, you can be re-invited to the community, but all data that your tenant previously shared must be shared again.

 ## Prerequisites